neoforged/.github/primers/1.21.11/index.md

     - `ApplyEntityImpulse` - An entity effect that adds an impulse in the direction of the look angle.
     - `ApplyExhaustion` - An entity effect that applies food exhaustion to the player if they are using the enchanted item.
     - `ScaleExponentially` - A value effect that multiplies the value by a number raised to some exponent.
+- `net.minecraft.world.level`
+    - `CollisionGetter`
+        - `noEntityCollision` - Whether the entity is not colliding with another entity in the given bounds.
+        - `noBorderCollision` - Whether the entity is not colliding with the world border in the given bounds.
-- `net.minecraft.world.level.MoonPhase` - An enum representing the phases of the moon.
+    - `MoonPhase` - An enum representing the phases of the moon.
 - `net.minecraft.world.level.border.WorldBorder$MovingBorderExtent#getPreviousSize` - Gets the previous size of the border.
 - `net.minecraft.world.level.chunk.storage`
     - `IOWorker#STORE_EMPTY` - A supplied `null` tag.